 In contrast, when drinking the higher sodium drinks in trials C and D, at the same time point, participants were euhydrated (i.e. a 'normal' state of body water content).

 A bottle of PH 1500 seems to be a very popular remedy amongst athletes if the customer feedback and reviews we've received are anything to go by.

 "Not bad for hangover prevention either as recommended by Chris Hoy*…half sachet in water before bed if yer have had 1 or 2…"

 *This guy appears to be referring to an interview with Chris Hoy that The Telegraph published a couple of years ago where he advised mixing up an electrolyte drink before bed after a few pints.
 Even the pros are doing it!

-In fact, PH ambassador and pro triathlete, Ruth Astle, tried to help a friend out on Twitter:
+In fact, pro triathlete, Ruth Astle, tried to help a friend out on Twitter:

 "Get a load of @thesweatexperts tablets down you – cures my hangovers every time!!"

 And here are a couple of other reviews we've received from athletes:

 "Oh, and PH 1500 is amazing for a hangover.
 Took one on my stag do and solved the problem the morning after hahaha"